fbpx

 6. Call your utility companies –

 If you can’t live in your home due to damage, call your utility companies right away.
 Utility companies can put a stop to your bills if you are not living in the home or not receiving utility services.
-It also a good idea to call them asap in case there’s damage to gas lines or other dangerous hazards like that.
+It is also a good idea to call them asap in case there’s damage to gas lines or other dangerous hazards like that.

 7. Speak with a HUD-certified Housing Counselor –

-It’s free and the counselor could really help you with your housing issues due to the natural disaster.
-Advantage CCS is a HUD-certified Housing Counseling agency.
-Give us a call right away at 1-866-699-2227.
+It’s free, and the housing counselor could really help you with your housing issues caused by natural disasters.
+AdvantageCCS is a HUD-certified Housing Counseling agency.
+Give us a call right away at 1-866-699-2227 to see if we can help.

 Conclusion –

 The larger the natural disaster you are struggling with; the more difficult recovery may be.
 If just your own home burns down, that can be traumatic, but you will still have a local support structure that can help in the recovery.
-You will also likely still have a job or your business will be unaffected, which means you still have a source of income.
-If the disaster affected your entire town, community or region, however, your neighbors will all need support of their own, and your business may have burned down as well, leaving you without a job or source of income.
+You will also likely still have a job, or your business will be unaffected, which means you still have a source of income.
+If the disaster affected your entire town, community, or region, however, your neighbors will all need support of their own, and your business may have burned down as well, leaving you without a job or source of income.

 While recovering from a disaster can be a very painful and scary time, you don’t want to sabotage your recovery efforts by sinking yourself deep into debt in the process.
 There is a ton of help out there if you’re willing to seek it out.